cambridge-cares/TheWorldAvatar/Agents/BuildingFloorAgent/README.md

 Then, run `./stack.sh start <STACK NAME>` in the [stack-manager] main folder.
 This will spin up the agent in the stack.

 ### 2.5 Running the Agent
-The agent is reachable at two endpoints:
-1) `/floors`: integrate number of floor to citydb
-2) `/floorswithobda`: integrate number of floor and upload odba

-No request parameters is needed.

 To run the agent, run the following cURL command:
 ```
 curl -X POST localhost:3838/buildingflooragent/floors
-curl -X POST localhost:3838/buildingflooragent/floorswithobda
 ```